lynnfaraday/aresmush.com/_root/tutorials/config/server.md

 ### HTTPS Web Portal

 If you want to have your web portal use HTTPS instead of HTTP, you will need to first install a security certificate.
 [CertBot](https://certbot.eff.org/) is a really easy way to do this.

+If you're using the Ares default setup of Ubuntu/nginx, go to CertBot's website and select 'nginx' and your server's version of Ubuntu (usually either 16.04 or 18.04; you will see the version printed in your server shell when you log in.)

-If you're using the Ares default setup of Ubuntu/Nginx, you can just enter that on their main page and CertBot will give you the commands to run on the game's server shell to set up the certificate.
+CertBot will give you the commands you need.
+Run those commands in the game's server shell to set up the certificate.
+Allow it to update your nginx configuration for you.

 Once you have that installed, you'll need to set a couple advanced server options.

+1. Run `sudo certbot certificates` to get your certificate info.
+It will look something like this:

+            Certificate Name: YOURSITE

+              Domains: YOURSITE

+              Expiry Date: whenever

+              Certificate Path: /etc/letsencrypt/live/YOURSITE/fullchain.pem

+              Private Key Path: /etc/letsencrypt/live/YOURSITE/privkey.pem

+You will need to use the same YOURSITE value in a moment.

+2. From the aresmush directory, run `bin/certs YOURSITE`.

+3. Edit `server.yml` in the game configuration:
+  - Set `use_https` to true.
+  - Set `certificate_file_path` to `/home/ares/certs/fullchain.pem`.
-* `use_https` - Set this to true to use HTTPS.
+  - Set `private_key_file_path` to `/home/ares/certs/privkey.pem`.
-* `private_key_file_path` - This path should be the same as your CertBot "Private Key Path", which you can get by typing `sudo certbot certificates` in the server shell.
-* `certificate_file_path` - This path should be the same as your CertBot "Certificate Path", which you can get by typing `sudo certbot certificates` in the server shell.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** Remember to restart the game engine after changing this setting.
+4. Restart the game engine.
+See [Shutting Down the Game](/tutorials/manage/shutdown).

+5. Restart the website with `sudo service nginx restart`.

+6. Do a force-refresh in the browser to reload the web portal.

 ### bind_address